ARCT4470 Architectural Research Seminar

 - Students are able to (1) reflect critically on a range of philosophical discourses, concepts and terms as these apply to contemporary architectural scholarship; (2) use a range of research tools including forms of bibliographical searching, library and web-based resources to explore a range of issues and develop informed opinions about an area of research interest; (3) conduct research and write with a high degree of scholarship and intellectual rigour; and (4) identify appropriate research topics and construct a convincing proposal leading to a research essay suitable for publication.

-- Typically this unit is assessed in the following ways: (1) Research proposal and (2) Research essay suitable for publication.
+- Indicative assessments in this unit are as follows: (1) Research proposal and (2) Research essay suitable for publication.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.